JohannesLbck/Compliance/README.md

 ![Add Requirements](DemoImages/3.png)

-For a complete overview of all verification methods, you can check the source code in the python\_code dictionary or the regularly updated Documentation.
+6. Now any change to the process model will send a message to the subscriber, so you can again check the compliance log as described in (A)

-Now, any change in the process will send a message to the subscriber.
-The resulting compliance log can not be sent to reviewers without revealing author information.
+For a complete overview of all verification methods, you can check the source code in the python\_code dictionary or the Documentation linked above.

 ## (C) Local Testing Scripts
 Complete local deployment requires setting up a server / configuring a firewall.
 In order to simplify local testing for users who do not want to spend that time but do want to test the PTV locally, we prepared a simple script interface for the PTV.
 To use the testing script, you first have to clone the repository and install dependencies.
 Instructions were tested on a fresh Fedora 43 installation but should work on other distributions and Windows/Mac as well.